Ottawa Food Bank raises $170K in one day with donations from Wu-Tang Clan, Shopify exec | CBC News

 "I don't know how to react," said Maidment.
 "It's been incredible just to see it really catch fire."

-The co-founders of Ottawa-based cannabis company Hexo Corp., Adam Miron and Sébastien St-Louis, each chipped in $10,000 each, Miron said.
+The co-founders of Ottawa-based cannabis company Hexo Corp., Adam Miron and Sébastien St-Louis, each chipped in $10,000, Miron said.

 "I thought it was a heck of a good idea," he said.
 "So not wanting to bog myself down with too many retweets, I just decided, 'You know what?
 Let's do this."